-I have to figure out the who, what, where and how for the individuals occupying the space.
-At the same time I strive to incorporate beauty and function to execute that vision.
+As a decorator, I have to figure out the who, what, where, and how of the individuals occupying the space.
+At the same time, I strive to incorporate beauty and function to execute that vision.

 I spend a lot of time interviewing potential clients about their needs and desires for their spaces.
-The information I obtain varies depending on what is important to that particular individual and what the estimated costs required to enact those plans.
-With clients who are either retired or close to retiring, the quality of products chosen seems far more important than the costs involved in purchasing and installation of the products.
+The information I obtain varies depending on what is important to that particular individual and the estimated costs required to enact those plans.
+With clients who are either retired or close to retiring, I recommend they consider the quality of products as seriously as the costs involved in their purchase and installation.

-Don’t get me wrong, of course cost is a factor when redesigning interiors, but if the upgraded product does not require a large increase in price, and going that route will improve the quality of life for the homeowners, then why not?
+Don’t get me wrong, of course, the cost is a factor when redesigning interiors, but if the upgraded product does not require a large increase in price, and going that route will improve the quality of life for the homeowners, then why not?

-Do you think about both where you are now in your life, both mentally and physically, AND where you might be in the future?
-Making modifications to accommodate possible future limitations will not only provide you with a beautiful space now, but will allow you to age in place and save you money in the long run.
+Making modifications to accommodate possible future limitations will not only provide you with a beautiful space now but will allow you to age in place and save you money in the long run.

-Christine Eustice, ASID, RID is a Texas Registered Interior Designer at Benchmark Interiors, LLC, who loves designing outdoor rooms and creating universally designed interior spaces.
-She earned a Bachelor’s Degree of Fine Arts in Interior Design from the University of North Texas.
+Christine Eustice, ASID, RID is a Texas Registered Interior Designer at Benchmark Interiors, LLC, who loves designing outdoor rooms and creating universal design home plans.
+She earned a Bachelor’s Degree in Fine Arts in Interior Design from the University of North Texas.
 Upon completing her professional interior design requirements and passing the NCIDQ (National Council for Interior Design Qualification) exam, Christine became a registered interior designer with the Texas Board of Architectural Examiners.
-While earning her RID status, she became a professional member of ASID (American Society of Interior Designers) and served as the past president, magazine chair and editor for the Texas Chapter of ASID’s magazine “Design Texas”.
+While earning her RID status, she became a professional member of ASID (American Society of Interior Designers) and served as the past president, magazine chair, and editor for the Texas Chapter of ASID’s magazine “Design Texas”.
 Contact Christine at email@example.com.
 For more information about her services, go to benchmarkinteriors.net